How to enable bluetooth devices from macOS lock screen

 What is supported during first boot is USB and so the unifying device fixes the problem.
 Ok so I need to use a dongle *sigh* but I don’t need to lift the lid on my Macbook now at least.
 I have reprogrammed both devices to connect to the same unifying device and connected the device to my Macbook dock as opposed to my Macbook itself.
 That way if I am sat at my desk and plugged in to my dock, the devices will be available and I don’t need to lift the lid on my Macbook.

 This is a compromise - having it plugged in to my dock means I won’t be able to use the peripherals away from my desk but it avoids the need to lift the lid and revert to the built in keyboard when I am at my desk.
-If you need access to your peripherals away from your desk, then you’ll need to connect the unifying device to your Mac directly however, there is currently no USB C unifying receiver unless you wish to hack one so more dongles required (yuck).
+If you need access to your peripherals away from your desk, then you will need to connect the unifying device to your Mac directly however, there is currently no USB C unifying receiver unless you wish to hack one so more dongles required (yuck).

 #mtfbwy